 And though many of us love this time of year, many we know simply dread it.
 As families gather to be together in the next few weeks, many will have an empty chair or two around the table.
-And sadness and grief often take those places, and they are not very good dinner companions.
+And sadness and grief often take those places.

 But then the ‘spark’ came.
 A realization of a truth so simple, yet so necessary and profound.
 We were not alone.

 Did you get that?
 We were NOT alone.
-Others came on board to help, to pray, to give, to encourage, to dream with us.
+Others came on board to help, to pray, to give, to encourage, and to dream with us.
 So many came forth – from all around the world.
-The message became clear – David and Deb, you are not alone.

 The message was and is clear – You are not alone.
 We are in this together.

-Christmas to me has one profound message – My God – who I do not always understand, my God – who confuses me and angers me at times, my God – who appears to ignore my prayers at times – who does not intervene when I want him to– who appears not to care – this God, who I have yelled at and often thought didn’t hear me – my God has not left us alone.
+Christmas to me has one profound message – My God – who I do not always understand, my God – who confuses me and angers me at times, my God – who appears to ignore my prayers at times – who does not intervene when I want him to (or so it seems) – who appears not to care – this God, who I have yelled at and often thought didn’t hear me – my God has not left us alone.

 He appeared – he came – he saw the heartbreak – he responded.
 God came down.